Public Matters - Class of 2014

 SAORAN ROUETH is an Administrative Support Assistant at Lowell National Historical Park.
 Saoran initially worked in the unique position as an NPS park aide.
 Hired in 2007, she was one of the first students in this position to not only gain experience working at park sites, but to conduct boat tours and present traditional Cambodian games at the annual Southeast Asian Water Festival.
 Saoran served as a youth facilitator for the UMass Lowell Center for Family, Work and Community River Ambassador Program from 2005 through 2007.
 Working with 15 Lowell High School youths interested in educating the community about the environment, Saoran assisted the program coordinator, planned and conducted weekly meetings, and organized trips and activities.
 Saoran is a graduate of Lowell High School, Middlesex Community College, and UMass, Lowell.
 She is fluent in Khmer, and is a member of Beta Gamma Sigma, the international honor society for excellence in business studies.
 Saoran lives in Lowell.

-PETER SAING will complete his undergraduate studies in Community Health at UMass Lowell in 2014.
+PETER SAING is a Musculoskeletal Specialty Manager for Sanofi Biosurgery representing Sanofi Products via Publicis Touchpoint Solutions.
+Sanofi is a global life sciences company committed to improving access to healthcare and supporting people they serve throughout the continuum of care.
+Peter complete his undergraduate studies in Community Health at UMass Lowell in 2014.
 He is the president of the Community Health Education Club and in that role he has built a strong and diverse team of active members who have successfully engaged the campus community in health capacity-building projects.
 As a Lowell resident, he has fostered relationships with the city’s Health and Planning Departments and Mill City Grows and other non-profits to bring UMass Lowell students to be engaged in health capacity building projects.
 A member of Lowell’s Cambodian community, Peter understands the importance of advancing cultural competence in all efforts to make Lowell a stronger community.
-Recognizing his grasp of public health concepts and the community-building skills he has already honed, he was recently hired at the Lowell Health Department to work on community-based health projects.
+Recognizing his grasp of public health concepts and the community-building skills he has already honed, he was hired by the Lowell Health Department in 2013 to work on community-based health projects.

 ERIC SLAGLE is the Director of Development Services in the City of Lowell’s Department of Planning and Development.
 He oversees all project reviews, permitting, zoning, and code enforcement personnel and operations.
 He develops and implements programs and policies to enhance code enforcement practices, streamlines economic development permitting, and enhances customer service for project applicants.
 Eric and his staff administer and author land-use, building, conservation, housing, sanitary, and historic regulations and policies consistent with the City of Lowell Comprehensive Master Plan.
 Prior to joining DPD, Eric was Assistant City Solicitor for Lowell and Acting City Clerk.
 Before coming to Lowell, Eric was initially an intern than associate at Kopelman and Paige, P.C., in Boston.
 He is a board member on the Zoning Board of Appeals for the City of Melrose.
 For many years, Eric volunteered for Shelter, Inc., in Cambridge and for Habitat for Humanity in Newport News and Richmond, Virginia.
 He received his undergraduate degree from the College of William and Mary and his law degree from Northeastern University.
 Eric lives in Melrose.